tauroid/ClipgameMaker/README.md

 # Clipgame Maker

-Prototype app for stitching together video clips into games.
+Prototype app for stitching together video clips to make games.

 Not maintained and unlikely to build, but still works on my phone: